harrisonized/harrisonized.github.io/_posts/2023-11-15-r-scripting.md

 ## Nonstandard Evaluation

-One of the things that bothers me about R is that some functions, such as dplyr's `group_by()` or ggplot's `aes()`, accept and require unquoted strings.
+One of the things that bothered me a lot about R is that some functions, such as dplyr's `group_by()` or ggplot's `aes()`, accept and require unquoted strings.
 In most languages, unquoted strings are variables, and uninstantiated variables should result in this: `Error: object 'x' not found`.
 Yet in R, some functions require you to use unquoted strings.
 For example, consider the following [example code](https://dplyr.tidyverse.org/reference/group_by.html#ref-examples) from dplyr's documentation:

 ```R
 library(dplyr)